thethinkman/PolicyKitManager/README.md

           using GUI applications with pkexec can be time-consuming if one has to write policies for them manually.
 Additonally, this tempts novice users to just use sudo, which can be a security concern.
 For security reasons, this app only manages policies it creates.
+          This program will require an installation of Java to run.

 #Install Notes
 Out of the Box: